 The Second Great Lesson: We Are All Cousins

 In other words, we are all – and I do mean all – far more related than we think.
 Everyone reading this – however far away in time or space you may be from the here and now of this writing – is almost certainly my blood-kin cousin.
 And, even without the concentrated hubs arising from isolated populations or overreaching despots, this would still be unavoidable.
 Look at the math the other way ’round.
-Lady Godiva had eleven known children, but, again, for the sake of being ultra-conservative, let’s say she only had two who bore children, giving her four grandchildren who then only gave her eight great-grandchildren, etc., so that you generate the same multiples over generations as with the grandparents.
+Lady Godiva had eleven known children, but, again, for the sake of being ultra-conservative, let’s say she only had two who bore children, giving her four grandchildren who then only gave her eight great-grandchildren, etc., so that you generate the same multiples over generations as with the grandparents going the other way.
 Well, then, given a perfect progression, over 4.2 billion people living today share my 30th great-grandmother.
 And, the same calculus would also have to be true for every other one of my 4.2 billion 30th great-grandparents!
 How could we not be related?
 Seen through such a distant lens, the fabric of family is tighter than canvas and covers the whole of the earth.

 Now, it is no doubt the case – at least common sense would allow – that Europeans are more related to each other than to Africans, who are more related to each other than to Asians, etc., but that said, we humans have been prone to cross-fertilization as far back as the Neanderthals, and, it only took one 12th Century marriage between a Crusader and a Mesopotamian, for example, to join millions of previously distinct forebears into one family that, by today, has extended the bloodlines of both to a great proportion of the planetary population.